Billing & Insurance

 Mayo Clinic Health System – Red Cedar

-Please return the completed Financial Statement Application and all required information to:
+Please return the completed Financial Assistance Application and all required information to:

 Patient Account Services